ibcmrocha/ibcmrocha.github.io/_news/eth_talk.md

 related_posts: false
 ---

-Gave a talk to the Complex Materials group at ETHZ with an overview of my research.
-Slides can be found <a href="https://surfdrive.surf.nl/index.php/s/fJdb4SJK4C318V8/download">here</a>
+Gave a talk to the Complex Materials group at ETH Zurich <a href="https://surfdrive.surf.nl/index.php/s/fJdb4SJK4C318V8/download">[slides]</a>